nodrygo/GtkLuxorNaiveDemo/README.md

 # GtkLuxorNaiveDemo
-demo for Luxor draw in Gtk canvas
+demo for Luxor draw in Gtk canvas change color and save image very ugly ack because Luxor is not really adapted to do that